Does Beer Ruin Your Workout?

 Stamina and Recovery

 A research study published in the “Journal of Science and Medicine in Sport” in 2010 discovered that intake of modest amounts of alcohol increased losses in dynamic and static muscle stamina compared to consuming alcohol over orange juice.
-It wrapped up that you should avoid consuming alcohol-containing beverages if you wish to lessen your muscular tissue stamina losses and accelerate your recovery.
+It wrapped up that you should avoid consuming alcohol-containing beverages to lessen your muscular tissue stamina losses and accelerate your recovery.

 How Does drinking Beer Affect Your Workout?